 Student/volunteer and supervisor/mentor both sign.

 Student/volunteer keeps the booklet, supervisor/mentor takes a copy.

-Name: 110:
+Name:

 Emergency contact name & number:

 Alternative emergency contact:

-Both init tial
+Both initial

 Introduction to Senior Leadership Team, Admin Team, and colleagues

 Tour of facilities (toilets, staff room, kitchen), and work area

-Photo supplied to school@churchhill.waltham.sch.uk
+Photo supplied to school@lowhall.waltham.sch.uk

 Conduct

 the schools' values and what to expect from the schools

 how we all behave, and how we work with children

 how we all promote Equal Opportunities

 Policy and procedures relating to Safeguarding, Child Protection, and Prevent.

-Role and responsibilities -
+Role and responsibilities

 Student/volunteer duties, teamwork, and use of resources

 how to find out who to ask questions

 hours of working and punctuality

 sickness absence and special leave

 confidentiality and whistleblowing

 Emergencies

 Fire: where the fire notices are, how to raise the alarm, including where the call

 points are, the fire evacuation procedure, means of escape, and assembly points

 First Aid: what to do if me or a child needs first aid.

 IT procedures

 read and signed a copy of the Acceptable Use Policy

 How the phone works and arrangements for personal calls

-Policy and Procedures relating to Online Safety
+How the priorie works and arrangements for personal calls

 Health and safety

 seen the Staff Handbook, School Handbook, and the Staff Health and safety

 Handbook.

 Information and training in relation to the student/volunteer's responsibilities.

 Supervisor/mentor's signature: Date:

-olunteer's/Student's Signature: Date: Date:
+Volunteer's/Student's Signature: Date:

 Name of school/College